twolfe13/time-series-course/README.md

 Usage / Dependencies
 --------------------

-Step #1 - Install mini conda
+Step #1 - Install mini conda (downloadable from here)

 Step #2 - Install numpy in a virtualenv